zjnolen/PopGLen/README.md

 relevant to your computing environment (running jobs through cluster job queues, setting default resources).

+### Notes on inputs

+Reference genomes should be uncompressed, and contig names should be clear and concise.
+Currently, there are some issues parsing contig names with underscores, so please change these in your reference before running the pipeline.
+Alphanumeric characters, as well as `.` in contig names have been tested to work so far, other symbols have not been tested.

+Potentially the ability to use bgzipped genomes will be added, I just need to check that it works with all underlying tools.
+Currently, it will for sure not work, as calculating chunks is hard-coded to work on an uncompressed genome.

 ## Features

 Currently, the pipeline performs the following tasks: